-- What does this have to do with spectral lines? - Lots of clever experiments in the early 1900s demonstrated: - Light can be modeled as a stream of 'quanta' called photons.
-Each photon carries and energy E=hf where h is Planck's constant and f is the frequency of light. (sometimes f is calledv)
+- What does this have to do with spectral lines? - Lots of clever experiments in the early 1900s demonstrated: - 1.
+Light can be modeled as a stream of 'quanta' called photons.
+Each photon carries and energy $\underline{E=hv}$ where h is 'Planck's constant' and v is the frequency of light.